alexanderklochko/LearnDevOps/AWS/readme.md

 ## Cloud_task_AWS
 ---------------------------------------------------------------------------------------

+### SUMMARY

+This project included high availability infrastructure for simle web-application in AWS.
+There are internet-facing application load balancer with two listeners (http listener redirect to https listener), autoscalling group which is triggered by cloudwatch alarm (alarm type - request per target) and has two autoscalling policy: adding instance to target group (when cloudwatch alarm in alarm state), and deleting instance from the target group, when alarm state is OK.
+For database storage were chosen RDS mysql, which is located in private subnet and db subnet group consists of two private subnets (one per availability zone) Autoscalling group ups their instances in two private subnets (one per availability zone).

 #### IAM

 1) Create IAM admin user with administrative access for configuring all resourses, which were used in task;